 “I like research, I like Iceland, let’s make it happen.”

-Emily Ireland '24
+Emily Ireland ’24, MA ’26

-The challenge: making maternal health fit
+The challenge: making maternal health fit into the blue economy

 “I decided to focus mostly on the people part of it,” Emily said.
 “I kept thinking, ‘I’m interested in maternal health, so I’m going to make it fit somehow.’
 And if I was going to talk about people, I wanted to talk about mothers.”

-Emily quickly realized she was the only one coming from a social science background.
-The others were, as she put it, 'very science-y.’
+Emily quickly realized she was the only student coming from a social science background.
+The others were, as she put it, ‘very science-y.’
 As they continued their bi-monthly Zoom meetings, she grew to appreciate how interconnected all the topics were.

-Her own research, guided by faculty support from Tracy Meagher, who coordinates the graduate cohort, and Dean Firooza Pavri, compared maternal death rates across the US, Canada, Iceland, and Norway.
-The numbers were stark: the US maternal death rate sat at 24 per 100,000, while Norway's was statistically zero.
+Her own research — guided by faculty support from Tracy Meagher, who coordinates the graduate cohort, and Dean Firooza Pavri — compared maternal death rates across the U.S., Canada, Iceland and Norway.
+The numbers were stark: the U.S. maternal death rate sat at 24 per 100,000, while Norway’s was statistically zero.

 Emily initially hypothesized that different postpartum care practices drove the gap, but the medical protocols were nearly identical.
 For her, the red flag wasn’t the differences themselves — it was the surprising lack of research explaining them.

-“You can't think about the blue economy without thinking about healthcare and the people impacted by it, particularly maternal and child health — it's such an overlooked area that you can barely find any information on it,” said Emily.
+“You can’t think about the blue economy without thinking about healthcare and the people impacted by it, particularly maternal and child health.
+It’s such an overlooked area that you can barely find any information on it,” said Emily.

-You can't think about the blue economy without thinking about healthcare and the people impacted by it, particularly maternal and child health — it's such an overlooked area that you can barely find any information on it
+You can’t think about the blue economy without thinking about healthcare and the people impacted by it, particularly maternal and child health.

-Emily Ireland '24
+Emily Ireland ’24, MA ’26

-You can get there from here
+You can get there from here: building professional and international connections

 Since presenting in Reykjavik, Emily has built connections that extend far beyond the conference.
-She was put in touch with directors at the University of New England, expanding her network in Maine's maternal and child health community.
-She also connected with professionals at Maine Health who work directly in the field.
+She was put in touch with directors at the University of New England, expanding her network in Maine’s maternal and child health community.
+She also connected with professionals at MaineHealth who work directly in the field.

-Beyond these professional connections, the experience brought her closer to her cohort members in ways she hadn't expected.
+Beyond these professional connections, the experience brought her closer to her cohort in ways she hadn’t expected.

-“I didn't know if we would be able to stay in touch afterwards because the research process itself was very solitary,” she said.
-“But after meeting everyone, I was like, ‘oh, we're staying in touch.’”
+“I didn’t know if we would be able to stay in touch afterwards because the research process itself was very solitary,” she said.
+“But after meeting everyone, I was like, ‘Oh, we’re staying in touch.’”

 As she nears graduation, Emily is balancing her studies with a full-time position at Partners for World Health, a Portland-based nonprofit focused on redistributing unused medical supplies globally.
 She is now applying to PhD programs in maternal and child health, looking forward to the next chapter of her work.